While breast cancer care is always evolving, no other advancement has come close to saving as many lives as the mammogram.

 But since 1990, breast cancer death rates have fallen between 1.8 percent and 3.4 percent per year, according to the recent study.
 Each year, more and more women are getting mammograms and more deaths are being prevented.
 By 2018, mammograms were saving between 27,083 to 45,726 lives a year.

 As the study’s lead author said in a press release, “Our study provides evidence of just how effective the combination of early detection and modern breast cancer treatment have been in averting breast cancer deaths.”

 In other words, regular mammograms have been quietly saving tens of thousands of lives a year while other topics dominate the news.
 The study’s author warned that attention on the risks of mammography might be “downplaying the most important aspect of screening — that finding and treating breast cancer early saves women’s lives.”

 For most women, we recommend beginning screening mammograms between the ages of 40 and 50 unless your doctor suggests otherwise.

-We offer convenient, 30-minute mammogram appointments all throughout the year.
+We offer convenient, 30-minute mammogram appointments for just $30 in the month of October.
 And if you have insurance, it’s likely that 100 percent of the cost of a screening mammogram will be covered.